Day 3 - Releasing negative emotions

 Processing Your Image

-In the previous step you transferred your feelings into a visual image (and hopefully started to feel better as you did so).
+In the previous step, you transferred your feelings into a visual image (and hopefully started to feel better.)
+Now, we will use some journaling to help you process your image and, in doing so, to process your emotions.

-It’s a crucial step which will guide you directly into transforming your image so you can fully process and release the painful emotions you might be feeling.
+It’s a crucial step that will guide you directly into releasing the painful emotions you might be feeling.

-Before writing each response try to quiet your mind and listen for the answer for a few seconds.
-Take few deep breaths, feel your body, shift your attention inward, then when you have even a vague sense of something coming up to the surface start writing.
+Take a few deep breaths, feel your body, shift your attention inward, and then start writing when you have a vague sense of something coming up to the surface.
+Before writing each response, try to quiet your mind and listen for an answer for a few seconds.

 2. Write freely and don't edit